Cybersecurity

 3. IS THIS REALLY YOU IN THIS PICTURE?!

 This is a variation of a phishing scam that you may receive as a message in your social media app, or it may appear in your feed as an advertisement that looks like a message directed just to you.
 Variations of this message might be "I can't believe what he said about you!!!" or "Did you really mean to say this out loud?"
 Our protection instinct kicks in and you click on a link which downloads malware, and/or presents a login page that looks just like the social media site.
-Thinking it is legitimate you enter your user name and password.
+Thinking it is legitimate you enter your username and password.
 Now the criminals have your social media login which provides access to your profile and everything you have posted on the site.

 Why this Scam Works: Anyone who has interacted on social media has a fear that they, or someone they know, will accidentally post something unintended.
 Even more compelling is the thought that someone who may want to do harm will post something embarrassing or confidential.